dnsimple/dnsimple-support/content/articles/transferring-domain.markdown

 Most transferred domains will be extended the minimum required extension period.
 For example, `.com` domains will always be extended one year when they are transferred.

 The price of this extension is included in the transfer fee.

+### Ensure DNSSEC is disabled

+If you are currently using DNSSEC, make sure to disable it at your registrar before changing the name servers.

+Then you must [remove the current DS record](/articles/ds-records-changing-dns) before transferring your domain away from your current provider.